The Legend Of The Bitter Melon

 Bitter gourd or bitter melon is one of the vegetables that is commonly grown in the Philippines and is easy to take care of.
 Not only both leaves and fruits are both edible and is an ingredient for Filipino vegetable dishes, the bitter melon also has many health benefits.

 Living back in the Philippines, my parents would always grow bitter melon.
 I'm not fond of the taste as it is bitter, but I was always told to eat it as it is good for me.
 And whenever I wasn't feeling very well and I know I was about to have an asthma attack, I would pick few bitter gourd leaves, heat it, and extract the juice and take it.
-I hate the taste of it but I would rather deal with the bitterness than having to catch up with my breath.
+I wasn't fond of the taste but I would rather deal with the bitterness than having to catch up with my breath.
 Or, I would boil some fruits ( learned it from my mom) and eat it.
-I find it amusing, there was once this year I had done this just before the Winter season, and didn't had any colds or cough like I usually get in those cold months, my asthma didn't bothered me either.
+I find it amusing, there was once this year I had done this just before the Winter season, and didn't catch any colds or cough like I usually get in those cold months, my asthma didn't bother me either.

-But, why was the bitter melon bitter?
+But, why is the bitter melon bitter?
 Where did the bitterness of bitter gourd came from?
 Here is a legend that could explain why.

-In this town of vegetables, all other types or species continues on sprouting that all the other vegetable welcomes happily.
+In this vegetable town, all other types or species continues on sprouting.
+All the other vegetable welcomes them happily.

-One of those new sprouted vegetables was bitter melon.
+One of those new sprouts was bitter melon.
 Bitter melon was different from the rest as far as the pale color of its skin and the unexplainable taste.

 The following days, bitter melon started feeling jealous towards the other vegetables in the town.
 The fellow vegetables accepted bitter melon and wants to spend time together having fun like the other usually do.
 But bitter melon just keeps on pushing them away.